 - If you’re planting in early spring, pinch off any flowers or buds so that the fruit doesn’t develop too early.

 - Place your strawberry pot in a sunny location, and keep the soil consistently moist.
 Containers tend to dry out much more quickly than garden beds, so check them daily.
 Moisture is the key to plump, juicy berries!

-- Harvest your strawberries when they’re fully formed and uniformly red, as berries won’t continue to ripen once picked.
+- Harvest your strawberries when they’re fully formed and evenly red, as berries won’t continue to ripen once picked.

-I’m not expecting a large harvest this year, since retail plants are usually in their first year of growth, but if I have a successful small harvest next year, I’ll definitely be planting a few more containers.
-Strawberries are a perennial plants, so my plan is to move them to the garage during our coldest months, and they should come back even bigger next spring.
+I’m not expecting a large harvest this year, since retail plants are usually in their first year of growth.
+But if I have a successful small harvest, I’ll definitely be planting a few more containers next year.
+Can’t wait to make some fresh strawberry sauce with them!